Purpose of CO-ASIS&T

 All members shall receive Chapter publications and official notices of Chapter meetings and programs.

-Individual members, student members, and one certified representative of each Institutional member may vote on any questions submitted to the members of the Chapter at a meeting, or by mail, and may serve as officers of the Chapter.
+Individual members and one certified representative of each Institutional member may vote on any questions submitted to the members of the Chapter at a meeting, or by written or electronic mail, and may serve as officers of the Chapter.

 A Chapter member whose membership in ASIS&T has been terminated for any cause shall no longer be a Chapter member.